How we decide which dealers to publish, and which to leave out.

 We don't publish

-• "Cash for gold" mall kiosks and traveling buyers operating out of hotel conference rooms.
+- "Cash for gold" mall kiosks and temporary pop-up buyers operating from short-term rental rooms.

 The six signals we record.